garydavenport73/PreferredWavePlayer/README.md

 & https://github.com/TaylorSMarks/playsound/blob/master/playsound.py

 #### Playing Sounds in Windows:
-This method of playing sounds allows for multiple simultaneous sounds, works well and has been used successfully in seveal projects.
+This method of playing sounds allows for multiple simultaneous sounds, works well and has been used successfully in several projects.
 As long as this dynamically linked library is bundled with the current version of Windows, I plan to use this as the preferred method of playing sounds unless there is a compelling reason to change.
-In this case I am using the reasoning "If it's not broke, don't fix it.".
+In this case, I am using the reasoning "If it's not broke, don't fix it.".
 Another advantage is it plays mp3s and other formats as well, not just .wav files.
 It works well, is stable, loads and executes quickly, and has essentially never caused me any problems.

-The Python Winsound module on the other hand, is at least to me a bit odd in its syntax, less intuitive, and only uses wave files.
-You basically can't play async more than one wave at a time.
+The Python `winsound` module on the other hand, is at least to me a bit odd in its syntax, less intuitive, and only uses wave files.
+You basically can't play more than one wave at a time asynchronously.
 This is severely limiting, so I don't prefer it for playing sounds.

 Calling the winsound.PlaySound module through the OS system works, but not does not execute as quickly.
-This is not a bad approach however for background sounds.
+This may not be a bad approach, however, for background sounds whose fine-timing is not critical.

 #### Looping Sounds in Windows:

-In this case, I do use the Python winsound module to loop sounds.
+In this case, I do use the Python `winsound` module to loop sounds.
 This is easy to implement, it does not conflict with sounds produced with the winmm.dll library, and starts and stops quickly.
 It is however, limited to just one background at a time, but considering alternatives, this seems like the best choice (see below if you really need more than one background loop at at time).

 ##### Problems using winmm.dll to loop sounds.

 It is possible to use windmm.dll for looping also with multiprocessing.
 However, this requires very careful consideration when implementing the code in a GUI, as the multiprocessing module behaves differently under the Windows OS.

 For example, I have used the winmm.dll sound playing function to loop sounds and I used the Python multiprocessing module to achieve this.
 I started off by making a looping process with a while loop.
 I started and stopped the process using the multiprocessing module.
 I used process.terminate() to stop the loop.
 This did work, but the problem with this method is you have to be really careful about how you are implementing the process in a user interface.
-If you are using tkinter for example, when you start the process, the process will inheret its parent's resources.
+If you are using tkinter for example, when you start the process, the process will inherit its parent's resources.
 Sometimes for example, a whole new root window will appear when a process is launched.
 This can be worked around, but it requires structuring your GUI in a very specific way, so as to initialize the GUI outside of the main process (eg.  `if __name__ ==__'main'__: put your GUI here`, etc).
 So I don't think this is a good solution - forcing someone only to design a GUI in a certain way just to use your sound module.
 So I have avoided this approach.
-Really the main issue is that multiprocessing is not actually implemented exactly in all 3 operating systems (Windows, MacOS, and Linux.)
+Really the main issue is that multiprocessing is not actually implemented exactly the same in all 3 operating systems (Windows, MacOS, and Linux.)

 ##### Using OS System calls in Windows to loop sounds.